The following words and terms, when used in this chapter, shall

 executive director.

-(23) Disconnected Boiler--A boiler in which all fuel,
+(26) Disconnected boiler--A boiler in which all fuel,

 water, steam and electricity are removed from any connection on the

 boiler.
-These connections shall provide an isolated gap and the source
+These connections must provide an isolated gap and the source

-shall be safely isolated to prevent potential leaks or electrical
+must be safely isolated to prevent potential leaks or electrical hazards.

-(24) Electric Boiler--A boiler in which the source
+(27) Electric boiler--A boiler in which the source

 of heat is electricity, such as an electrode type boiler and an immersion